 I am in Egypt, what should I look out for?

-The British government advises against travelling to Egypt, and recommends leaving the country if you are currently there.
+The British government advises against travelling to Egypt in general.
+Due to the coronavirus, travelling to the majority of Egypt should only be considered for "essential travel".
+Travelling to the North Sinai region, the border region with Libya, Bir Tawil and the "Halaib triangle" is strongly advised against.
 As long as you are in Egypt, you are advised to keep the following coronavirus measures in mind:

-- Measures taken against the coronavirus, such as mandatory mask usage and limiting opening times of shops, catering establishments and pharmacies can differ per region.
+- Measures taken against the coronavirus, such as limiting opening times of shops, catering establishments and pharmacies can differ per region.
 However, you can assume that no limitations are in place in the tourist areas at the Red Sea, South Sinai and Matrouh.

 - Due to the high risk of infection, observe "social distancing" guidelines and avoid places where many people gather, such as public transportation.